-Inappropriate online behaviour including bullying, the use of inappropriate language, the soliciting and sharing of nude or semi-nude images and videos and sexual harassment will be addressed in accordance with the same principles as offline behaviour, including following the child protection policy and speaking to the designated safeguarding lead (or deputy) when an incident raises a safeguarding concern.
+Inappropriate online behaviour including bullying, the use of inappropriate language, the soliciting and sharing of nude or semi-nude images and videos and sexual harassment will be addressed in accordance with the same principles as offline behaviour, including following the safeguarding and child protection policy, youth involved imagery policy and speaking to the designated safeguarding lead (or deputy) when an incident raises a safeguarding concern.
 In cases where there is suspicion of criminal behaviour online by a pupil, schools will follow the guidance below on suspected criminal behaviour.

 When an incident involves nude or semi-nude images and/or videos, the member of staff should refer the incident to the designated safeguarding lead (or deputy) as the most appropriate person to advise on the school's response.
-Schools will follow the principles as set out in Keeping children safe in education and the guidance provided by the UK council for Internet Safety.
+Schools will follow the principles as set out in Keeping children safe in education, Youth Involved Imagery Policy and the guidance provided by the UK council for Internet Safety.